-SA 5: Teacher Collaboration, Monitoring and Support - To provide educators with opportunities to collaborate within grade level Professional Learning Communities (PLCs) to review relevant and appropriate data to support and enhance effective instructional strategies.
+SA 5: Teacher Collaboration, Monitoring and Support - To provide educators with opportunities to collaborate within grade level Professional Learning Communities (PLCs) and cross grade level Professional Learning Communities (PLCs) to review relevant and appropriate data to support and enhance effective instructional strategies.
 These services are principally directed and are an effective use of funds, targeting our unduplicated students in meeting the district's goals in the state priority areas, 2, 4, 7, and 8.
-Providing teachers increased time above their regular, routine support for use of collaboration time supports instruction for our unduplicated students groups.
+Providing teachers increased time above their regular, routine support for use of collaboration time supports instruction for our unduplicated student groups.
 Having this time allows for increased planning to identify the academic gaps and provide remediated instruction.
-Providing our teachers collaboration time increases above and beyond the time they would normally have to analyze data, plan instruction, and determine best differentiated instruction to deliver to our low SES, Foster Youth and English Learners.
-Actions and services can be found on page 168-169.
+Providing our teachers and principals collaboration time increases above and beyond the time they would normally have to analyze data, plan instruction, and determine best differentiated instruction to deliver to our low SES, Foster Youth and English Learners.
+Actions and services can be found on page 197-198.